This page is an automated translation of /nl/mineralblocksresearch.html and has not been reviewed yet.

 - Iron (Fe) and Manganese (Mn)

 - Iron is necessary for the production of red blood cells, but at the same time iron is a very nasty substance for the body: it belongs to the free radicals.
 It damages cells, causes aging, cardiovascular disease and cancer.
 An excess of iron prevents the absorption of copper and zinc.
 The iron that is not needed for the production of red blood cells is therefore undesirable.
-A horse weighing 500 kilos needs 0.4 grams of iron per day, if that horse eats about 7 kilos of grass or hay per day, it will receive an average of more than 0.6 grams of iron.
+A horse weighing 500 kilos needs 0.4 grams of iron per day, if that horse eats about 7 kilos of grass or hay per day, it will consume more than 0.6 grams of iron on average.
 And we are not even talking about drinking iron (ground) water.
 The dose of manganese is linked to the dose of iron, so if you are not adding iron, you should not add manganese either.

 - Calcium (Ca)

 - There is an ideal ratio between Calcium, Phosphorus and Magnesium.
 However, it is unfortunately still unknown to many that this ratio is no longer valid when you increase the amount of this trio.
-The body has a preference for calcium, it is the first to absorb and, after saturation, flushes away the excess along with the not yet absorbed magnesium.
-If there is too much calcium in the food, magnesium is not or hardly absorbed, even if the theoretical ratio is correct.
-A 500 kg horse needs about 35 grams of calcium per day; such a horse eats about 8 to 9 kilos of hay, and thus already receives 50 grams of calcium.
+The body has a preference for calcium, absorbs it first and, after saturation, flushes away the excess along with the not yet absorbed magnesium.
+If there is too much calcium in the food, magnesium is hardly or not at all absorbed, even if the theoretical ratio is correct.
+A 500 kg horse needs about 35 grams of calcium per day; such a horse eats about 8 to 9 kilos of hay, and thus already consumes 50 grams of calcium.
 Adding extra calcium by means of a lick is therefore undesirable, and this applies in particular if the magnesium value is not also boosted to the corresponding level.
-Read our article on [Magnesium] (* magnesium research) for more information.
+Read our article on Magnesium for more information.

 - Sodium (Na)

-- Yeah duh, you might think, but some manufacturers have turned the lick into a survival kit, which has reduced the sodium content.
-For example, with the Horselyx mineral block, the horse will have to eat about half a kilo of the block in order to obtain 10 grams of sodium ...
+- Yes duh, you might think, but some manufacturers have turned the lick into a survival kit, which has reduced the sodium content.
+For example, with the Horselyx mineral block, the horse will have to eat about half a kilo of the block to get 10 grams of sodium ...

 - Zinc (She)

-- Zinc is one of the minerals that can be marginal if you feed your horse exclusively on hay or grass.
-In the vast majority of cases your horse will not develop a deficiency, but it is nice if your horse gets a little extra through the lick stone.
+- Zinc is one of the minerals that can be marginal if you only feed your horse hay or grass.
+In the vast majority of cases, your horse will not develop a deficiency, but it is nice if your horse gets a little extra through the lick stone.
 The margin between the minimum requirement and a toxic amount is ample for zinc.

 - Magnesium (Mg)

 - Your horse will get enough magnesium through grass and hay.
-But it is now known that an abundance of [Magnesium] (magnesium.htm) helps the body to limit the harmful influence of [fructan-rich grass] (http://www.hoefnatuurlijk.nl/nl/fructaans.html).
+But it is now known that an abundance of Magnesium helps the body to limit the harmful influence of fructan-rich grass .
 Magnesium is one of the few minerals that has no harmful effects in larger quantities.
 It is therefore a consideration to give extra magnesium to horses that live on fructan-rich grass (as is unfortunately common in Western Europe).

 - Copper (Cu)

-- Copper is one of the minerals that can be marginal if you feed your horse exclusively on hay or grass.
-In the vast majority of cases your horse will not develop a deficiency, but it is nice if your horse gets a little extra through the lick stone.
+- Copper is one of the minerals that can be marginal if you only feed your horse hay or grass.
+In the vast majority of cases, your horse will not develop a deficiency, but it is nice if your horse gets a little extra through the lick stone.
 The margin between the minimum requirement and a toxic amount is ample for copper.

 - As we explained earlier on this page, a horse will lick a lick just enough to satisfy its sodium requirement.
 As soon as you add flavors to it, it quickly becomes candy, and the nicely regulated sodium intake of the horse is no longer available.
 The horse does not stop licking once it has absorbed enough sodium; the whole bag of salty liquorice must be empty.
 Good for the manufacturer, but not for the horse.

 - Molasses is a favorite ingredient, at least for the manufacturer.
-It is cheap, you can stick well with it, and horses love it, so the owner will soon come and buy a new stone.
+It's cheap, you can stick well with it, and horses love it, so the owner will soon come back to buy a new stone.
 We now know that molasses is particularly bad for horses.
 For his teeth, for his intestinal flora, and for his carbohydrate balance.
 Moreover, the same drawbacks apply to the addition of molasses as to the use of tasty flavors.

 - Products of animal origin

-- In recent years, livestock farming has repeatedly shown that it is not such a fantastic idea to provide herbivores with animal-derived food.
-It should be obvious, but unfortunately there are still manufacturers who use cod liver oil or fish oil in their products, for example.
+- In recent years, the livestock industry has repeatedly shown that it is not such a fantastic idea to provide herbivores with food of animal origin.
+It should be obvious, but unfortunately there are still manufacturers who, for example, use cod liver oil or fish oil in their products.
 We can have a long discussion on this, but perhaps it is enough to consider that a horse will not soon start eating whales on its own, and that its digestive system and defenses are simply not optimally equipped for this.

 - Organic substances

-- You can of course add vitamins, proteins, seaweeds, algae, fungal treatments, etc. to a lick.
-Besides the fact that this misses the mark a bit (is it still a mineral block or is it a complete meal?), Organics are not so well compatible with the way in whichp licks are used.
-Organic substances are poorly resistant to repeated exposure to moisture (licking!), Sunlight, frost, high temperatures, etc. Not only are the vitamins short-lived, measures will also have to be taken to prevent spoilage by fungi and bacteria. and these measures usually consist of the addition of all kinds of preservatives.
-It is better to just leave the lick a lick, and provide any other things to the horse in a different way.
+- You can of course add vitamins, proteins, seaweeds, algae, fungal cures, etc. to a lick.
+Apart from the fact that this misses the mark a bit (is it still a mineral block or is it a complete meal?), Organics are not very compatible with the way licks are used.
+Organic substances are poorly resistant to repeated exposure to moisture (licking!), Sunlight, frost, high temperatures, etc. Not only are the vitamins short-lived, measures will therefore have to be taken to prevent spoilage by fungi and bacteria. and these measures usually consist of the addition of all kinds of preservatives.
+It is better to just leave the lick a lick, and to provide any other things to the horse in a different way.

 - Salts are generally very stable and not perishable.
 Table salt, for example, does not make any critical demands on the way you store it and cannot go bad.
 As long as there are no strange things in the lick, preservatives are therefore not necessary.
 If it does contain preservatives, this is an indication that some peculiar ingredients are hidden in the stone.

 - Don't be fooled.
 Minerals are by definition not of biological or organic origin.
 Minerals are the parts that make up our earth.
-Sand (Silicon) is also a mineral, for example, and what could you imagine with "pure sand of biological or organic origin"?
-It is possible to link an element to a protein, you then get a chelate form, but these organic bonds are unsuitable for use in licks because they are sensitive to moisture, sunlight, high temperatures, frost, bacteria and fungi. .
+For example, sand (Silicon) is also a mineral, and what could you imagine with "pure sand of biological or organic origin"?
+It is possible to link an element to a protein, you then get a chelate form, but these organic bonds are unsuitable for use in licks because they are sensitive to moisture, sunlight, high temperatures, frost, bacteria and fungi.
 Therefore only a mineral form is used in lick stones.

-- The color of the stones says little about the content.
+- The color of stones says little about the content.
 The vast majority of stones consist of at least 99% sodium chloride, which has a white color, and the remaining 1% of trace elements is not enough to give a stone a deep color.
 The red color of horse licks is simply a food coloring.
-A colored stone does not necessarily have to be a problem, as long as it is not chosen for that stone because it has such a beautiful color.
+A colored stone does not necessarily have to be a problem, as long as the stone is not chosen because it has such a beautiful color.
 After all, you are buying a food, not jewelry.